jonmossman/MTG-Decks/README.md

 2. Keep the provided `.nojekyll` file so raw `.md` assets are served to the browser.
 3. Update the hard-coded deck list in `decks.html` to match your files by adjusting the `file` paths (e.g., `decks/<slug>.md`).
 4. Commit `inventory.md` so `inventory.html` can parse the table and populate the filters.

+### Keeping the Pages content fresh
+Use this checklist when you add a new deck or update the spare-card inventory so the GitHub Pages views stay in sync:

+- **Add or update deck files**
+  - Save the Markdown deck to `decks/<slug>.md` with the same filename the CLI expects (e.g., `mtg-decks show <slug>`).
+  - Open `decks.html` and append an entry to the `decks` array with `id`, `title`, `commander`, and `file` pointing at your new Markdown path.
+  - Commit both the Markdown deck and the `decks.html` edit so Pages can fetch the file.
+- **Refresh the inventory table**
+  - Edit `inventory.md` to add or adjust rows in the Markdown table (the browser pulls directly from this file).
+  - Keep the header row intact so the search, filter, and sort controls continue to work.
+  - Commit the updated `inventory.md` so `inventory.html` reflects the new cards on the next deploy.
+- **Follow the upload guide**
+  - Open `upload.html` locally or on GitHub Pages for a checklist covering deck additions, edits, removals, and inventory updates.
+  - Keep the guide in sync with any new workflows so contributors have a single source of truth.

+After intentional HTML changes, refresh the snapshot hashes so pytest accepts the new baseline (see “Updating the HTML snapshot hashes” below).

 Everything uses a black background, white text, and monospace fonts to stay readable as plain text.
 You can preview locally with
 `python -m http.server` from the repo root and opening `http://localhost:8000/index.html` in a browser.